michaelborek/Projects/README.md

-# Szkola
-Folder z projektami.
+# Folder with my projects